Berkayozgun/campfire-frontend/README.md

 ## Future Enhancements (Potential)

--   Integration with a real backend API.
 -   Advanced search and filtering for posts.
--   User profile pages.
--   Real-time updates for posts and comments.
 -   More comprehensive testing.
+-   Improved error handling and user feedback.
+-   Pagination or infinite scrolling for posts.
+-   User profile editing within the frontend.